binder-examples/requirements/README.md

 # Notes
-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using
+The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:

 ```
 pip install -r requirements.txt